uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Phase 1: Project Initiation (Week 1).md

 Actions:
 Review FCA's Handbook, focusing on sections related to financial crime and fraud.
 Incorporate necessary features to facilitate compliance reporting.​

+3.2 GDPR Considerations

+Objective: Ensure the system handles personal data in compliance with the General Data Protection Regulation.
+Actions:
+Implement data anonymization techniques where applicable.
+Establish protocols for data storage, access, and deletion.​